Opeoluwa-Fatunmbi/Opeoluwa-Fatunmbi/README.md

 # 🌐 Software Engineer || Backend Engineer

 # About Me
 Greetings!
-I'm Opeoluwa Fatunmbi, a software engineer with a strong focus on backend development.
+I'm Opeoluwa Fatunmbi, a computer engineer.
 My journey in the tech universe has been an intresting journey of building robust, high-performance applications.
 What fuels my passion for this dynamic field is an insatiable thirst for knowledge and a deep commitment to staying at the forefront of technological innovation.

 I thrive on the challenges of embracing cutting-edge technologies and tools to consistently elevate my expertise.
 My dedication to mastering the art of software engineering is a proof of my commitment to delivering excellence in every project I undertake.